 Serious financial crime can impact personal, family and community wellbeing.
 It is insidious, everchanging and disproportionately affects the most vulnerable groups in society.
-When considering whether to take on a case, the SFO looks at the nature and consequences of the alleged offending, its scale, complexity of the alleged offending and public interest factors.

-- Barry Kloogh
+Barry Kloogh

 For more than 20 years, Barry Edward Kloogh of Dunedin operated a Ponzi scheme - which is one of the most common types of investment fraud in New Zealand.
 The fraud impacted thousands of people and resulted in a financial loss of at least \$15.7 million.
 Mr Kloogh's selfish and criminal actions destroyed people's retirement plans and jeopardised their financial wellbeing.
 The defendant was sentenced to eight years and ten months' imprisonment, with a minimum non-parole period of five years and four months.
 He has appealed his sentence.